Job seekers are now mobile. Don’t miss your calling with mobile recruiting!

 Cumbersome mobile apply offerings lead to low candidate conversion rates

-The answer is quite simple- most applications are still not properly optimized for mobile apply.
+The answer is quite simple- most applications are still not properly optimized for mobile recruiting.
 As such, applying to a job from a smartphone can be an incredibly cumbersome process.
-Glassdoor found that, “1 in 2 job seekers believe it is difficult to apply to jobs on a mobile device.”
+Glassdoor found that “1 in 2 job seekers believe it is difficult to apply to jobs on a mobile device.”
 This difficulty drives applicants away and many qualified candidates don’t even bother completing the application for a job posting that they have accessed on a mobile device.
 Of those that do, they are forced to switch to their personal computers to complete the application.
 The amount of complexity and time involved in this cross-over is far too burdensome for the typical time sensitive job applicant.
 These factors lead to significantly lower conversion rates for job postings when accessed by mobile devices.
 Currently, 8% of desktop candidates who click through a job posting will complete the application, compared with just 1.5% of mobile candidates.
 The infographic provided by Glassdoor below offers an overview of the pain points associated with mobile apply:

 Increase conversion rates and improve the candidate experience